 Accounting majors will take Federal Taxation I, Business Law, and Financial Management.
-They may take Auditing, which is offered every other year.
+They may take Auditing.
 The remainder of their courses will be college core requirements, electives or courses for a minor or double major, and internship(s).

 If accounting majors did not take Auditing in their Junior year, they will take it in their senior year.
 Advanced Accounting is strongly recommended senior year.
 The remainder of their courses will be college core requirements or courses for a minor or double major, and internship(s).